1 - Tell us how your project(s) were started.

 8 - Do you think there are conspiracies against the "everyday person"?

-social and economic sytem as a conspiracy but there is no doubt that the cards
+our social and economic sytem as a conspiracy but there is no doubt that the

-are stacked against what you call the "everyday person."
-For instance,
+cards are stacked against what you call the "everyday person."
+For

-the fact that our economic system (capitalism) works in such a way that employers
+instance, the fact that our economic system (capitalism) works in such a way

 One could certainly imagine obese suit-clad men with curly mustaches and glass